adamzki99/rasp_pi_workshop/instructions/handout.md

 Good job!
 You have now successfully connected the LED to the computer.
 We can now control it and make a light show.
 Use the command `led_on()`, `led_off()` and `sleep()` to make the LED light blink.
 If you like faster light shows, you can try using `slep(0.5)`.
 Or if you like slower ones, try increasing the amount of seconds the computer should wait.

-## Task 6: What is the humidity?
+## Task 6: Read the room

-Refer to wiring schematic
-print humidity
+Now we are going to connect the humidity and temperature sensor to the computer.
+Just like last time, there is an image over the wires below for you to follow.
+When assembled, you can get the sensor's readings with `read_sensor_temperature()` and `read_sensor_humidity()`, then we can combine them with `print()` just like we did with the `count()` command!
+(The sensor sometimes fails to read the humidity and temperature, it will then report "-1" as an error message.
+If the sensor reports "-1" for over 5 seconds, then it could be that the sensor is not plugged in correctly)

+![wiring schematic](../images/wiring_schematic.png)

-## Task 7: It's getting humid in here
+## Task 7: Sauna detector

-Besides the song "Hot In Herre" by Nelly, it feels like the temperature is getting hotter with the Raspberry Pi, and your brain of yours working to complete the tasks.
-By using the `read_sensor_temperature()` and `read_sensor_humidity()` we can get the temperature and humidity of the surroundings into our program.
+Good job!
+The computer can now read the room and report the temperature and humidity of where the Raspberry Pi is.
+We are now going to make the LED lamp light up if either the humidity or temperature is too high.
+A sauna detector essentially.

 Python supports an "if" statement which allows the programmer to ask questions to the system.
-A statement like the following asks the program if the temperature in the room is lower than 1-degree Celsius: `if read_sensor_temperature() < 1:`.
+A statement like the following asks the program if the temperature in the room is higher than 8 degree Celsius: `if read_sensor_temperature() > 8:`.
+This could be used to detect if your fridge door is left open for example.

-Now, have the program turn on the LED if the temperature is higher than value X and turn it off if it is lower than value X. You can choose the value of X as you like.
+Now, have the program turn on the LED if the humidity is higher than value X and turn it off if it is lower than value X. You can choose the value of X as you like.

-![wiring schematic](../images/wiring_schematic.png)
+When you are done, start the program and test it to see if the LED turns on if it gets too humid or too warm.
+Unfortunetely, we don't have a sauna on campus (yet), so we need to use something else that produces humid warm air for the sensor to read.
+How about you?

 ## Task Bonus: To the great beyond